“The World Drives Me Crazy.”

 How do you know if you have SPD and not hypersensitivity?
 “If you are hypersensitive to the point where it interferes with your functioning, you have SPD,” says Sharon Heller, Ph.D., author of Too Loud, Too Bright, Too Fast, Too Tight: What to Do If You Are Sensory Defensive in an Overstimulating World.

 I have ADHD myself, and I struggle with hypersensitivities.
 Over the years, I have found strategies for saving myself from stress and anxiety.
 I note my sensitivities and make the needed accommodations.
 I suggest restaurants on outings with friends, the ones that are quiet and comfortable.
 I cannot wear high heels, so I’ve emptied my closet of them.
 I wear a soft cotton T-shirt under blouses and sweaters to keep harsh fabrics from my skin.

 How do you live in a world that puts you in a state of anxiety, panic, or depression?
 Begin by recognizing that hypersensitivity comes with ADHD.
-You aren’t crazy, and you’re not being a baby.
+You aren’t crazy, and you’re not being whiny.
 Your discomfort and pain are real.